alemart/encantar-js/docs/getting-started/index.md

 ## Features

-* **Standalone AR**.
-Runs in any modern web browser on Android, iOS and even on Desktop computers.
-No need of WebXR-capable devices.
+* **Free and standalone**.
+It runs in any modern web browser.
+It can be used on Android, on iOS, and even on Desktop computers.
+No need of AR-capable devices.
 * **Image tracking**.
 Use it to track detailed images such as: book covers, cartoons and photos.

 ## Why use MARTINS.js?